ajwills72/rminr/docs/README.md

 * [Evidence](evidence.html).
 Introduction to p values.
 Traditional between-subjects t-test.
 Bayesian between-subjects t-test.

 * [Using RStudio projects](using-projects.html).
 Creating a new project.
 Using an R script.
 Analysing your own data.
-Needed for

 * [Entering data by hand](entering-data-by-hand.html).
 Entering data into a spreadsheet.
 Saving data into your RStudio project.

+* [Inter-rater reliability](irr.html).
+Percentage agreement.
+Cohen's kappa.

 * [Cheat sheet](cheat-sheet.html).
 Everything we've covered so far, condensed.